JHopkins1992/Week13-Project1-JohnH/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____Jump-Box-Provisioner__ machine can accept connections from the Internet.
+Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Add whitelisted IP addresses_

-Machines within the network can only be accessed by _____Jump-Box through SSH.__
+Machines within the network can only be accessed by Jump-Box through SSH.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM?
+What was its IP address?

 A summary of the access policies in place can be found in the table below.